 The Leaf-cutter Ant’s 50 Million Years of Farming

 Ants learned to farm 50 million years ago, way before humans did.
 Their crop of choice?
 Fungus.
 Meet the leaf-cutter ant.
 These ants carve out pieces of leaves and carry them back home (Figure 1).
 But the ants don’t eat the leaves themselves—they feed it to Lepiotaceae fungus they cultivate in their nests.
 The fungus breaks down plant polymers that the ant digestive enzymes can’t, making the plants nutritionally available to the ant hosts when the ants eat the farmed fungus (Figure 2).
-This ant-fungus symbiosis is thought to have originated in the Amazon basin, and since then has diversified into over 250 species of ants that inhabit the Americas.
+This ant-fungus symbiosis is thought to have originated in the Amazon basin, and since then has diversified into more than 250 species of ants that inhabit the Americas.

 The fungus is the only food source for the leaf-cutter ant.
 If the fungus fails to thrive, the colony can bid farewell to life, and without their cultivators, the fungus also does not survive.
 In an interview with Smithsonian Magazine, Ted Schultz, curator of ants at the Smithsonian National Museum of Natural History, says the fungus is “like a lot of our crops.
 We cultivate things that are so highly modified that they exist in forms no longer found in the wild.”
-Similarly, the leaf-cutter ant’s fungal crop is only found in association with the ants.
+Similarly, the leaf-cutter ant’s fungal crop is found only in association with the ants.